Best lightweight bike locks 2026: Bike security that won't weigh you down

 Articulated linkage locks like Abus’s Bordo are becoming more popular because they retain some of the sturdiness of a D-Lock, but still pack down easily and can be threaded into more congested/complex locking situations.

-Cables or chains are the most versatile locking solution and very hard to burst or lever open.
-They’re also easy to store/carry but skinny cables and chains are easy to cut with croppers or even just a pair of pliers in some cases.
+Cables or chains are the most versatile locking solution and are very hard to burst or lever open.
+They’re also easy to store/carry, but skinny cables and chains are easy to cut with croppers or even just a pair of pliers in some cases.
 Finally, there are smart solutions such as wearable locks from LiteLok and HipLok or the radical rod design from Altor.

 How much should I spend on a lightweight bike lock?

-Our collection of the best lightweight bike locks starts at the very budget end of the spectrum, but as you pay more you usually get increased security features like double deadlocks, hardened steel alloys and more keys/more combination lock digits.
+Our collection of the best lightweight bike locks starts at the very budget end of the spectrum, but as you pay more, you usually get increased security features like double deadlocks, hardened steel alloys and more keys/more combination lock digits.

 They’ll hopefully be better made in terms of rubberised paint protection, rattling or reliability over time.
-Don’t forget that professional bike thieves are genuinely professional so they know what brands will put up a better fight.
+Don’t forget that professional bike thieves are genuinely professional, so they know what brands will put up a better fight.
 That means while Abus and Kryptonite are expensive, just the sight of them might be security enough.

 What if my bike is stolen while using a lock?